 Yes, this recipe can be made with any type of leftover cooked pork – or any leftover protein for that matter!

-These quesadillas are super quick and easy to prepare.
-You’ll have dinner on the table in less than 30 minutes!
+These quesadillas are so quick and easy to prepare, you’ll have dinner on the table in less than 30 minutes:

 - Prep onions and peppers.